Parts of Asia and Europe have been hit hard by coronavirus, and it is now making its way west.

 Whether such prophecies come to fruition remains to be seen, but there is seemingly little doubt that the virus will soon start to impact the global workplace.

 This means that we need to start preparing, especially when we work in an industry that’s synonymous with “hustle and bustle”.

-With this in mind, let’s take a look at seven ways to safeguard your contact centre.
+With this in mind, let’s take a look at nine ways to safeguard your contact centre.

 1. Review Your Business Continuity Plans

 Hopefully, your business continuity plans will give you some rough guidelines as to how to deal with a pandemic.
 Now’s the time to test these against various estimations of the spread of coronavirus.

 Running through these make-believe scenarios with your designated disaster recovery team will show you how you would cope in each scenario.

 By doing this, you can also identify gaps in your approach, update your contingency plans and ensure that everyone in your disaster recovery team is confident in carrying out the responsibilities specified in your plan.